zerynth/docs/docs/reference/guide/docs/seqmap.md

 3. Conversion flags (optional), which affect the result of some conversion types.

 4. Minimum field width (optional).
-If specified as an `'*'` (asterisk), the actual width is read from the nextelement of the tuple in *values, and the object to convert comes after the minimum field width and optional precision.
+If specified as an `'*'` (asterisk), the actual width is read from the next element of the tuple in *values, and the object to convert comes after the minimum field width and optional precision.

 5. Precision (optional), given as a `'.'` (dot) followed by the precision.
 If specified as `'*'` (an asterisk), the actual precision is read from the next